 With the new economy comes new opportunities.
 We are faced with new technology, modern laws, world leaders and global conflicts.
 Business is affected on the worldwide stage and needs modern thinkers to plan and strategize ways to stay ahead of trends and work on solutions.
-Unitec has designed the Master of Business programme to teach structure and strategy as well as critical analysis skills.
+It is for these reasons that Unitec has designed the Master of Business programme to teach structure and strategy as well as critical analysis skills.

-- Design your own programme of study, choosing those courses that are most relevant to your business career.
+- Design your own programme of study, choose the courses most relevant to your business career.

 - Developed with input from national and international business leaders.